 The DNR is updating maps for all 59 of our state forests.
 Maps will continue to be updated for the next five years.
 Below is a list of the forests that have new maps.

-- A geoPDF map will allow users to download a map onto a mobile device using a variety map apps and then track their location as a blue dot on the screen.
-Just click on the geoPDF link from the individual state forest webpage to get started.
+- A geoPDF map allows users to download a map onto a mobile device using a variety of map apps and then track their location as a blue dot on the screen.
+To get started, click on the geoPDF link from the individual state forest webpage.

-- The new user-friendly, paper maps highlight the unique recreation features of each forest and include pop-out maps for popular campgrounds and day-use areas.
-You can get a free paper map at a local DNR office or the DNR Info Center at [email protected] or 888-646-6367.
+- A user-friendly, paper map highlights the unique recreation features of each forest and include pop-out maps for popular campgrounds and day-use areas.
+You can get a free paper map at a local DNR office or by contacting the DNR Info Center (888-646-6367).

 The maps provide more detail than previous versions and highlight the endless recreation opportunities in state forests, such as hiking, mountain biking, birding, berry picking, cross-country skiing, hunting, and horseback, ATV and snowmobile riding.
 Many state forests also offer campgrounds, fishing piers, boat launches, swimming beaches, and picnic areas.